 The US Masters Golf

-Golf is a curious market for me and not something you would expect from somebody whose predominant focus
+For me, golf is a curious market and not something you would expect from somebody whose predominant focus

 I like the US Masters.
 This is mainly because it’s the only major played on the same course each year.
 This means you can collect a ton of stats on how the course plays and form your strategies around that.
 It gives me a good guide as to when to trade in and out of a position.
 You can do this on most courses, but because the Masters is at the same location every year it is much more predictable.

 I prefer US majors to be honest, as the start times are much more UK friendly.
 The Masters routinely has more matched bet volume than other tournaments and sometimes similar amounts to the British Open.
-Based on prior years I’m expecting volume to be in the £8m range.
 In 2012 it was just £4m for some reason, but that seems to be anomalous and the average has been around £7m at first tee on average.

 It’s interesting to note that volume has a double peak before the off at the Masters.
 The night before the tournament volume increases steadily till around 10pm UK time, before dwindling to tiny amounts in the early hours.
-Next morning, the action starts to pick up at 6am and builds steadily to peak for a second time just before the first tee off time.
+The next morning, the action starts to pick up at 6am and builds steadily to peak for a second time just before the first tee-off time.
 So if you are looking to get a position on, those are the best times.
 Prices tend to be pretty static.

 How the course plays at Augusta country club

 If you are a golf player, when you step up to the first tee you will already know which are the hardest and easiest holes thanks to the stroke index.
-When trading, knowing the hardest holes isn’t sufficient, you need to know what impact each hole is likely to have on the score.
+Knowing the hardest holes isn’t sufficient when trading, you need to know what impact each hole is likely to have on the score.
 Augusta gives us this chance.

 Players tend to pick up shots on the par fives so holes 13-15 are where players are more likely to do that.
 There is an average 40% chance you will pick up a shot on these holes.
 Players are most likely to eagle the 13th, but two holes later is another chance.
 The last three holes are testing and dropped shots are likely here.